$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Related Work

 \section{Related Work}

-As introduced above, VAEs \citep{kingma2014autoencoding} are a popular high-dimensional encoder.
-A VAE defines a generative model that learns low-dimensional representations, $\rvx$, of high-dimensional data, $\rvy$, using VB.
-To perform efficient inference, a variational approximation $q_{\phi}(\rvx|\rvy)$ is made to the intractable posterior $p(\x|\y)$.
-Variational parameters $\phi$ are estimated via optimisation of the derived \gls*{ELBO}.
-This unsupervised learning approach infers latent representations of high-dimensional data.
-Recent works have extended the \gls*{VAE} to high-dimensional time-series data $\rvy_{1:N}$, indexed by time $n$, with the aim of jointly learning latent representations $\rvx_{1:N}$, and a dynamical system that evolves them.
-These \gls*{DVAE} methods~\citep{girin2021dynamical} enforce the dynamics with a structured prior $p(\rvx_{1:N})$ on the latent space.
+As introduced above, \glspl{VAE} \citep{kingma2014autoencoding} are a popular high-dimensional encoder.
+A \gls*{VAE} defines a generative model that learns low-dimensional representations, $\vx$, of high-dimensional data, $\vy$, using \gls*{VB} in an unsupervised fashion.
+To perform efficient inference, a variational approximation $q_{\phi}(\vx|\vy)$ is made to the intractable posterior $p(\vx|\vy)$, via a \gls*{NN}.
+Variational parameters $\phi$ are estimated via the \gls*{ELBO}.
+Recent works have extended the \gls*{VAE} to high-dimensional time-series data $\vy_{1:N}$, with the aim of jointly learning latent representations $\vx_{1:N}$, and a dynamical system that evolves them~\citep{girin2021dynamical}.
+Termed \glspl*{DVAE}, they enforce the dynamics with a structured prior $p(\vx_{1:N})$ on the latent space.

-Various \gls*{DVAE} methods have been proposed.
-The \gls*{KVAE}~\cite{fraccaro2017disentangled} is a popular approach, which encodes $\rvy_{1:N}$ into latent variables $\rvx_{1:N}$ that are assumed to be observations of a \gls*{LGSSM}, driven by latent dynamic states $\rvu_{1:N}$.
+The \gls*{KVAE} of~\cite{fraccaro2017disentangled} is a \gls*{DVAE} methodology, which encodes $\vy_{1:N}$ into latent variables $\vx_{1:N}$ that are assumed to be observations of a linear Gaussian state-space model driven by latent dynamic states $\vu_{1:N}$.
 Assumed linear dynamics are jointly learnt with the encoder and decoder, via Kalman filtering/smoothing.
-Another approach is the \gls*{GPVAE}~\citep{pearce2020gaussian,jazbec2021scalable,fortuin2020gp}, which models $\rvx_{1:N}$ as a temporally correlated \gls*{GP}.
-The Markovian variant of~\cite{zhu2022markovian} allows for a similar Kalman procedure as in the \gls*{KVAE}, except, in this instance, the dynamics are known and are given by an \gls*{SDE} approximation to the \gls*{GP}~\citep{hartikainen2010kalman}.
-A related approach is provided for control applications in \citet{watter2015embed,hafner2019learning}, where locally linear embeddings are estimated. \citet{yildiz2019ode2vae} also propose the so-called ODE$^2$VAE, which encodes the data to an initial condition which is integrated through time using a Bayesian neural \gls*{ODE}~\citep{chen2018neural}.
+Another approach is the \gls*{GP} VAE~\citep{pearce2020gaussian,jazbec2021scalable,fortuin2020gp}, which models $\vx_{1:N}$ as a temporally correlated \gls*{GP}.
+The Markovian variant of~\cite{zhu2022markovian} allows for a similar Kalman procedure as in the \gls*{KVAE}, except, in this instance, the dynamics are known and are given by an \gls*{SDE} approximation to the \gls*{GP}~\citep{hartikainen2010kalman}. \citet{yildiz2019ode2vae} also propose the so-called ODE$^2$VAE, which encodes the data to an initial condition which is integrated through time using a Bayesian neural \gls*{ODE}~\citep{chen2018neural}.
 This trajectory, only, is used to generate the reconstructions via the decoder network.